thakhisis/fmr/Readme.txt

 **** HISTORY ****
+3.0b-classic

+Version information and interface API version edited by thakhisis on Golemagg to match WoW classic.

 3.0b

 The stupid thing did not work since quite a while ;) So, fixed ... and works with 3.0.3 patch.